micromata/projectforge/site/_faqs/administration-30.md

 permalink: /misc/faqs.html
 ---

 Please add your logo at the given path as pdf-logo.png.
-Please refer the AdminstrationGuide.
+Please refer the AdministrationGuide.